software-students-spring2025/5-final-deployed-app/README.md

   - Save settings.
   - Click Deploy.
   - Wait for build → deployment → health checks → Success.
-  -Then you can visit the website via the link generate by Digital Ocean
+  - Then you can visit the website via the link generate by Digital Ocean

 ## Testing